psychemedia/island-storynotes/noyes-highwayman.md

 The story doesn't quite end there, of course, how could it?
 Because it is said, that even to this day, when the night is dark, and the wind blows across it, with just enough moonlight to see the ribbon of the road by, as it snakes its way across the moor, you can hear the highwayman come riding towards that inn.
 You can hear a horse's hooves clatter across the cobble-stoned yard, the tap of a whip on a closed shutter, and a softly whistled tune.
 And if you look up to the window, you can see the figure of a raven haired, young woman tying a love knot in her long black hair.
 Bess, the landlord's daughter.

-And that is the tale of the highwaymen, once penned as a poem by a yound Alfred Noyes.
+And that is the tale of the highwaymen, once penned as a poem by a young Alfred Noyes.
 ```